-Puerto Vallarta greats you with its luscious greenery, mountains, and clear turquoise waters through the airplane window, a view slightly different from the Cancun side.
+Puerto Vallarta greats you with its luscious greenery, mountains, and clear turquoise waters through the aeroplane window, a view slightly different from the Cancun side.
 The coast stretches out as a curly ribbon dotted by hotels and houses stacked on top of each other.
 The skyline is alluring and a little messy, with different colours and styles of architecture illustrating the fast growth of the region.
 The city is only 100 years old but its history is worth a millennia.
 Looking through a taxi window the hotels seem small and uninteresting.
 But as you enter you realize all effort has been put into the side facing the ocean – these hotels are cascading buildings that drip into the ocean.
 Everything is built to be seen from the water.

 The Downtown and resort areas are both heavily occupied by North American snowbirds.
 As you walk through the streets or get on the bus it’s easy to think you might be somewhere in Florida where aunts and uncles go to spend the cold winter months.
 But this is more exotic and people who own this country do live here.
 For this winter getaway, we stayed at a nice resort, Grand Fiesta Americana, drank champagne and margaritas, and took day trips to see the region beyond the walls largely occupied by other Canadians.
 Next time I’d like to stay in a small town, eat at family-owned restaurants, and sleep in a traditional home where I can truly experience the culture.
 But that will be another story.